LiskArchive/lisk-sdk/sdk/README.md

 ## Usage

-Lisk SDK is all-in-one package that provides you with tools to create, run and maintain blockchain applications in JavaScript/TypeScript.
+Lisk SDK is an all-in-one package that provides you with tools to create, run and maintain blockchain applications in JavaScript/TypeScript.

 ### Dependencies